SmeetMehta/SmeetMehta/README.md

 --------------------------------------------------------------------

-- 🌱 I’m currently learning R.
+- 🌱 I’m currently learning Agentic AI.

-- 🤔 I’m looking for help with Flutter and Firebase.

 - 📫 How to reach me:
     - Click on any Social Media Icon given in Connect with me section.